 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated Aug 23, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Aug 23, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Credit and debit card skimming is a growing threat to consumers filling up at the gas station — so much so that it has made an impact on how Americans pay for gas, according to a recent survey by CompareCards.

 Skimming is a type of fraud whereby criminals steal data through bogus card readers they attach to payment terminals at gas stations (the same technique that’s popular at ATMs), which take data off a credit or debit card’s magnetic stripe without the victim’s knowledge.
 Criminals then sell the stolen information or use it to make purchases online.
 The victim usually doesn’t find out about the information theft until the arrival of a credit card statement or an overdraft notice.